 European Managing Agencies were interested in certain kinds of products.
 They focused on tea and coffee plantations, mining, indigo and jute.
 These products were mainly required for export and were not meant for sale in India.

 By the first decade of the twentieth century, various changes affected the pattern of industrialization.
-This was the time, the swadeshi movement was gathering momentum.
+This was the time when the swadeshi movement was gathering momentum.
 Industrial groups organized themselves for collective bargaining with the government.
 They pressurized the government to increase tariff protection and grant other concessions.
 This was the period when the export of Indian yarn to China declined.
 This was because the produce from Chinese and Japanese mills flooded the Chinese market.
 The Indian manufacturers began to shift from yarn to cloth production.
 Between 1900 and 1912, the cotton piece-goods production doubled in India.

 Industrial growth was slow till the First World War.
 The War changed the situation.
 The British mills became busy in meeting the needs of the army.
 This resulted in decline of imports to India.
 There was a vast home market to be catered by the Indian mills.
 The Indian mills were also asked to supply goods for the British army.
 This created a boom in industrial activities.